-By 1960 many of the tasks historically undertaken by the RCMP were in the hands of civil servants, most notably area administrators and northern service officers.
-Many Inuit had moved, often under pressure, into government-run settlements that offered basic schooling, medical services and housing.
+The end of the era came around 1960 when many of the tasks historically undertaken by the RCMP were fully taken over by civil servants, most notably area administrators and northern service officers.
+In between those years, almost all Inuit moved, often under pressure, into government-run settlements for schooling, medical services, and housing.
 The effect of life on Inuit was profound, as described in more detail in other QTC histories.
 The ways that Inuit governed themselves and chose options for the future changed, and the RCMP was a key player in the changes.
 In his autobiography, Inuit leader John Amagoalik succinctly explained:

 When Inuit families were out in their seasonal camps they were in control of their lives.
 But once they moved to communities where the RCMP, the missionaries, and the Hudson's Bay Company were, they had no more say.
-The qallunaat decided what was going to happen in those communities, and nobody else had any input.42
+The qallunaat decided what was going to happen in those communities, and nobody else had any input.